 So, need to target your ads to someone in London, who speaks French, owns their own home, is interested in Veganism and likes Batman?
 Now you can!

-Turn window-shoppers into customers
+Turn window-shoppers into customers with Custom Audiences

 Another useful aspect of using Facebook Ads for your small business is the ability to advertise to people who already have a relationship of some kind with your company, however tenuous that relationship is.
 Facebook calls these ‘Custom Audiences’.

-Let’s say you run a Hairdressing Salon.
+Let’s say you’re a Chiropractor.

 With Saved and Custom Audiences in Facebook Ads, you can do all of this; at the same time!